Bidding combinatorial games: Outcomes in bidding games

-Do all monotone outcomes appear?
+Now the question is, do all monotone outcomes appear?
 Can we find a game form for each $\tb$ and each monotone outcome?
-For $\tb=0$ all outcomes are trivially monotone, and indeed, all appear by day 1, namely $o(0)=\nP$, $o(1)=\nL$, $o(-1)=\nR$ and $o(*)=\nN$.
-For $\tb =1$ all monotone outcomes, except LLRR, appear for games born by day 2.
-Let us look at this outcome where a player loses with a dollar budget, but wins with the marker alone.
-Can the marker be worth more than a dollar?
+For $\tb=0$ all outcomes are trivially monotone, and indeed, all appear by day 1, namely $o(0)=\nP$, $o(1)=\nL$, $o(-1)=\nR$ and $o(*)=\nN$ (see Table~\ref{tab:1}).
+For $\tb =1$ all monotone outcomes, except LLRR, appear for games born by day 2, which can be seen in Table~\ref{tab:1} by also using symmetry.
+Observe that for this outcome, in particular a player loses with a dollar budget, but wins with the marker alone.
+The immediate question is: Can the marker be worth more than a dollar?
 The answer is no.